kithmina1999/worklenz-astro/src/content/blog/hyve-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [hubspottasks-alternative, togglplan-alternative, activecollab-alternative, kissflow-alternative]
+related: [runn-self-hosted-alternative, kissflow-self-hosted-alternative, ganttpro-self-hosted-alternative, redmine-self-hosted-alternative]
 ---